poppyjoness12/piece-the-puzzle-together/README.md

 Purpose: The game aims to create a mental respite for players and show how coding can serve purposes beyond traditional entertainment, specifically contributing to mental health.

-Technologies Used MakeCode Arcade - (Version: Current) for block-based game development JavaScript (limited) - For integrating custom code blocks and logic
+Technologies Used MakeCode Arcade - (Version: Current) for block-based game development JavaScript

 Mindfulness-oriented gameplay - Designed to encourage relaxation and mindfulness Custom sprite animations - Moving stone sprites with smooth player control Soothing color palette - Soft pastel colors for a calming visual experience